-- If conducting home visits, try to maintain social distancing, meet in the garden if possible.
+- If conducting home visits, try to maintain social distancing, wear face coverings and meet in the garden if possible.

 - Ensure ways of communicating with Homeshare matches are agreed and accessible eg video calling.

 - Ensure all parties involved in the Homeshare household and the wider support network are aware of the risks, have disclosed all relevant information and agree to the arrangement.
 Eg carry out a full risk assessment considering all the key areas for concern.
-Consider, will the sharer be travelling to work?
+Consider, will the sharer be going out tot work?
 Who else will be accessing the property regularly?
-How the hygiene in the shared spaces be maintained.
+How is hygiene in the shared spaces to be maintained.

 - Ensure you have plans in place with all parties involved should either party have Coronavirus symptoms

 - Consider drawing up Covid-19 specific clauses and terms in the Homeshare agreement to cover all eventualities.

 - Are there any risks of the individual having been exposed to COVID-19?

 - Does the individual and/or their family / advocates understand what is being offered, including its risks and benefits, and how they compare with available alternative choices?